A Guide to Huntington's Disease

-Common cognitive symptoms of Huntington’s disease are:
+Common cognitive symptoms of Huntington’s disease include:

-Difficulty concentrating, planning or organizing
+- difficulty concentrating, planning, or organizing

-Forgetfulness or slowness processing thoughts
+- forgetfulness or slowness in processing thoughts

-Problems learning new information or making decisions
+- problems learning new information or making decisions

 Movement symptoms of Huntington’s disease

-Common movement symptoms of Huntington’s disease are:
+Common movement symptoms of Huntington’s disease include:

-Abnormal eye movements
+- unusual eye movements

-Unsteady gait and problems with posture and balance
+- unsteady gait and problems with posture and balance

 Psychiatric symptoms of Huntington’s disease

-Common psychiatric symptoms of Huntington’s disease are:
+Common psychiatric symptoms of Huntington’s disease include:

-Social withdrawal, sleep problems, fatigue, and suicidal thoughts
+- social withdrawal, sleep problems, fatigue, and suicidal thoughts

 It is possible for symptoms to occur in children and teenagers.
 This is juvenile-onset Huntington’s disease.
 The symptoms are somewhat different in this age group and will progress faster than in adults.